 Crime Scene Reconstruction

-Crime Scene Reconstruction is the process of taking all available information, with a focus on physical evidence, to determine the facts and circumstances surrounding a crime, a suicide, or an accident.
+Crime Scene Reconstruction is the process of taking all available information, with a focus on physical evidence, to determine the facts and circumstances surrounding a crime, death, suicide, or an accident.
 The crime scene reconstructionist seeks to answer the following:

 - WHAT HAPPENED?